Skip to content

 What Is Proper Trail Etiquette with Dogs?

-• Keep your dog on a 6-foot leash unless the trail explicitly allows off-leash
+• Leash compliance — Keep your dog on a 6-foot leash unless the trail explicitly allows off-leash with voice control

-• Yield to horses and hikers without dogs — step off trail and have your dog sit
+• Right-of-way — Yield to horses and hikers without dogs.
+Step off trail, have your dog sit, and maintain control until they pass

 Important Notice

 This article is for informational purposes only.
-Check trail regulations for dog access before heading out.
-Some national parks prohibit dogs on trails entirely.
-Consult your veterinarian about vaccinations and parasite prevention before outdoor adventures.
+Always check trail regulations for dog access before heading out — some national parks prohibit dogs on trails entirely.
+Consult your veterinarian about vaccinations, parasite prevention, and fitness clearance before outdoor adventures with your dog.

 Frequently Asked Questions